VesnaBrucoms/ini-handler/README.md

 ## Testing

-To run the unit tests (with vbini.py as an example):
+You can use invoke to run the unit tests by typing the following:

-    python tests\unit-tests\test_vbini.py -v
+    invoke run_unit_tests